-We at SeniorResource.com have extensively researched senior housing options, simply so you don’t have to!
+SeniorResource.com has extensively researched all your senior housing options, simply so you don’t have to!
 Here, you can find answers to all your housing questions, including links to our numerous senior living directories so you can find the best home for your retirement lifestyle and needs!

-Assisted living facilities are residences for older adults and seniors who live active lifestyles but may need medical and/or personal care help.
+Assisted living facilities are a senior housing option for older adults who live active lifestyles but may need medical and/or personal care help.
 Living space varies from apartments to individual rooms or units, with most common areas being shared.
 Though locations differ, standard services available at an assisted living facility include care coordination, medication administration and management, and assistance with housekeeping, personal care, and mobility.
 Many facilities offer additional amenities such as private dining areas and salon services.
 Assisted living care staff usually includes medical attendants, personal care assistants, food service staff, and certified nurse assistants.

 A prefabricated home is built off-site, in a factory, and then transported to its permanent location.
 The cost of constructing factory-built homes is far less than traditional, on-site building, causing the purchase or rental of such properties to be more economical for the consumer.
 55+ mobile or modular home communities exist as a reasonably cheaper alternative to typical retirement communities.
 Many even offer amenities such as clubhouses or swimming pools for active lifestyles.

 Senior apartments are constructed, maintained, and updated to be accommodating and practical for aging adults.
-Handrails and other safety hardware are common features, as well as handicap-accessible units and bathrooms equipped with shower chairs.
+Handrails and other safety hardware are common features in this type of senior housing, as well as handicap-accessible units and bathrooms equipped with shower chairs.
 Senior apartment rental is usually priced lower than traditional and is often age-restricted to the 55+ community.
 Some complexes offer more amenities than others, including transportation or laundry services.
 Groundskeeping and maintenance are performed by apartment staff.

 Shared housing is when two or more people share a living space for mutual benefit.
 Housemates usually agree on terms involving split rent and/or help with home maintenance, though each arrangement is unique.
 Many shared housing programs aim to match seniors with younger housemates, who, in exchange for cost-free housing, can serve as a companion, help cook and clean, or even do grocery shopping and other errands.